After-School Program, ʻOhana Program

 Hale Waʻa Community Work Day

 Aloha mai kākou!
-Our May Hale Waʻa Community Work Day is coming up in two weeks!
-Individuals and families who are interested in spending a Saturday in Waimānalo, lending some kōkua (help) in the work of building our traditional Hawaiian canoe house are welcome to join us from 8:00 am - 2:00 pm on May 7th.
+We have a Hale Waʻa Community Work Day coming up!
+Individuals and families who are interested in spending the day in Waimānalo, lending some kōkua (help) in the work of building our traditional Hawaiian canoe house are welcome to join us from 8:00 am - 2:00 pm on September 17th.

 Safety is our #1 priority at this event!
 For this reason, please wear close-toed shoes.
 We also encourage you to bring gloves and a reusable water bottle.
 If we do not have current forms for you on file, please note that you may be asked to complete paperwork prior to your participation.